Web Development

 4. Easy Updates and Maintenance

 Since web apps are hosted on servers, updates happen instantly.
-Users get the latest features and security fixes automatically, without having to download or install anything.
-This makes sure your app stays up-to-date and secure.
+Users don’t need to download or install anything in order to receive the most recent features and security updates.
+This assures that your app remain safe and updated.

 5. Scalability